Coronavirus (COVID-19) Guide

 • Affordable Connectivity Program

-The FCC is extending a benefit for families to gain access to broadband services during the pandemic to families experiencing hardship, both due to the COVID-19 pandemic and otherwise.
+Information on this program from the FCC is which extended a benefit for families to gain access to broadband services during the pandemic to families experiencing hardship, both due to the COVID-19 pandemic and otherwise.
+The Affordable Connectivity Program stopped accepting new applications and enrollments on February 7, 2024.
+The last fully funded month of the program was April 2024.

 • Ameren Missouri COVID-19 Clean Slate Program